wasp-lang/wasp/web/docs/language/features.md

 #### Running seed functions

-Run `wasp db seed` to run the default seed function (the first one in the `app.db.seeds` list).
+ - `wasp db seed`: If you have just one seed function, it will run it.
+If you have multiple, it will interactively ask you to choose one to run.

-Run `wasp db seed <seed-name>` to run the seed function with the specified name, where the name is the identifier you used in its `import` expression in the `app.db.seeds` list.
+ - `wasp db seed <seed-name>`: It will run the seed function with the specified name, where the name is the identifier you used in its `import` expression in the `app.db.seeds` list.
 Example: `wasp db seed devSeedSimple`.

 :::tip
   Often you will want to call `wasp db seed` right after you ran `wasp db reset`: first you empty your database, then you fill it with some initial data.